section-engineering-education/engineering-education/content/articles/an-overview-of-error-analysis-toolkit/index.md

 1. **Machine Learning**

-It is the study of computer algorithms that improve automatically through experience and by the use of data.
-It is seen as a part of artificial intelligence.
+It is a part of artificial intelligence (AI), that enables systems to automatically learn and improve their accuracy from experience without being programmed using algorithms and data.

 2. **Error Analysis**

-Error analysis is a strategy used to document the errors that show up in learner language, decide if those errors are systematic, and if conceivable clarify what caused them.
+Error analysis is a strategy used to indicate the errors that show up in a system by pointing out if those errors are systematic and suggesting what caused them.

 3. **Systematic Errors**